The-101-project/Lock_In_Amplifier_Review/readme.md

 <img src="img/11.PNG" width = 800 />

 * Chanell 1  oscilloscope is the received signal
-* Channel 2 is the generator signal
+* Channel 2 is the reference signal
 * Sync in ch2
 * Average function applied to ch1